stunt822/SteadyPass/SteadyPassUpdaterV1/README!!!!.txt

 3. if drivers need to be installed, you may receive a prompt to give permission for the update.
 Click Allow or OK if prompted.

-4. The Steady Pass EZ Update window will close automatically when finished.
+4. The Steady Pass EZ Update will show Complete when it is finished.

 5. Get back to the water!